 Within the Gippsland region in 2018–19, residual risk is was projected at around 72%.

-Residual risk fell sharply following major bushfires in the early 1980s.
-As fuels slowly re-accumulated, residual risk increased.
+Estimated risk fell sharply following major bushfires in the early 1980s.
+As fuels slowly re-accumulated, Estimated risk increased.

-Residual risk fell again in 2003 and 2006/07 following the significant bushfires in the Alpine areas.
-Planned burning kept residual risk down to historically low levels in the years following these bushfires, but risk has been increasing in recent years as fuels re-accumulate in bushfire-affected areas.
+Estimated risk fell again in 2003 and 2006/07 following the significant bushfires in the Alpine areas.
+Planned burning kept estimated risk down to historically low levels in the years following these bushfires, but risk has been increasing in recent years as fuels re-accumulate in bushfire-affected areas.

-Implementation of the risk-based fuel management strategy on public land is projected to keep residual risk to a projected 63% by 2022.
-Without planned burning, we project residual risk will increase to 82% by 2022.
+Implementation of the risk-based fuel management strategy on public land is projected to keep estimated risk to a projected 63% by 2022.
+Without planned burning, we project estimated risk will increase to 82% by 2022.

 Many communities in the Gippsland region are vulnerable to major bushfires due to their close proximity to large, continuous areas of vegetated public land.